Quicr/quicr-protocol-spec/protocol.md

 A response of `ok` indicates successful subscription, for `failed` or `expired` responses, "Reason Phrase" shall be populated with appropriate reason.
-An response of `redirect` informs the client that relay shall no longer is serving the subscriptions and client should retry to the alternate relay provided in the redirect message.
+An response of `redirect` informs the client that relay is no longer serving the subscriptions and client should retry to the alternate relay provided in the redirect message.

 ### PUBLISH_INTENT Message.

-The `publish_intent` message indicates the names chosen by a Publisher for transmitting named objects within a session.
+The `quicr_publish_intent_message` indicates the names chosen by a Publisher for transmitting named objects within a session.
 This message is sent to the Origin Server whenever a given publisher intends to publish on a new name (which can be at the beginning of the session or during mid session).